-Therefore, the timeframe for hearing can range very widely.
+Therefore, the timeframe for hearing can vary very widely.
 A simple application on a discrete issue, for example for extension of time, might be heard within a matter of days.
 A complex application, such as a challenge to the court's jurisdiction or for strike-out or summary judgment on a significant case, may well require several days' worth of hearing time and might not be heard for several months.

 However, the court always strives to accommodate truly urgent ex parte applications for freezing orders, injunctions, appointment of provisional liquidators and the like on an expedited basis.
-Such truly urgent applications can be heard within the matter of days or, in exceptional cases, even hours, provided the court is satisfied of the urgency.
+Such truly urgent applications can be heard within a matter of days or, in exceptional cases, even hours, provided the court is satisfied of the urgency.

-Contributed by: Sam Dawson, Peter Sherwood and Denis Olarou, Carey Olsen
+Contributed by: Sam Dawson, Peter Sherwood, Denis Olarou and James Eggleton, Carey Olsen